 Small businesses have a hard time getting a loan from banks.
-But why is that?
-Why don’t banks lend to small business?
 There are several reasons.
-Find out how to get lenders to lend to your business.
+The top 3 below.

 What are other reasons banks do not lend to small business?
 Banks need strong credit, financial statements and good collateral.

 Business owners who do not have a high credit score, strong collateral and strong financial statements will probably not be approved at a bank.
 As a result, your business needs a lot more funding options.
 Apply above.

 FAQ frequently asked questions on why don’t banks loan to small business?

 Banks, savings and loans and credit unions only accept the lowest risk businesses because they offer among the lowest rates in small business lending.
 Their default rate has to be very low so they can only underwrite their low risk customers.

 What do banks need to approve a business loan?